 The Magical Amazon Effect

 Stories abound of superstar self-published authors who have struck it rich with Kindle ebook sales.
-I am sure you know all their names too, because, in reality, there have been very, very few.
+I am sure you know all their names, too, because, in reality, there have been very, very few.
 Make a list of them and see if you can get past five or six names.

-But the dreamers have been convinced by the success stories of a few outliers and have in countless thousands jumped headlong into KDP self-publishing with no idea at all about book marketing, but with a firm belief that if they have written a book, they will make a fortune.
+But the dreamers have been convinced by the success stories of a few outliers.
+They have, in countless thousands, jumped headlong into KDP self-publishing with no idea at all about book marketing but with a firm belief that if they have written a book, they will make a fortune.

 The BIG red light!
 Kindle Unlimited.

 The last red warning light was Amazon’s Kindle Unlimited (KU).

 Sure, everyone knew that ebook subscription services were coming.
 Although a few had tried and failed, Amazon is not one to fail.

 When KU hit, it caused a huge storm of protest from self-published authors, who believed their income would take a hit.

 For most, it probably did to a degree.